 One of the groups worked 24 hour shifts every 3rd night.
 On average this group made 22% more serious medical mistakes than the group whose working hours didn’t exceed 63 hours per week.

 It’s no surprise then that medical establishments around the western world are limiting the number of hours junior doctors can work.

-Studies have shown that in many instances driving whilst feeling sleepy can be as dangerous as driving after drinking alcohol.
-And you’re definitely at a higher risk of having an accident.
+Studies have shown that driving while feeling sleepy can be as dangerous as driving after drinking alcohol.
+You’re also at a higher risk of having an accident.